How To Claim An Airport Tax Refund In Colombia

 One small annoyance I encountered is that although my booking was charged in US dollars, the refund was granted in Colombian pesos, which meant a crummy exchange rate by the airline.

 It’s also worth mentioning, that if you booked your flight from outside of Colombia the chances are you weren’t charged the airport tax, but there’s no harm in checking!

-Hopefully this post will help some of my fellow travellers when departing Colombia.
-The sudden enlightment to potential airport tax refunds also means I’ll be thoroughly checking for loopholes when leaving other countries too, I encourage you to do the same!
+Hopefully, this post will help some of my fellow travellers when departing Colombia.
+The sudden enlightenment to potential an airport tax refund possibility also means I’ll be thoroughly checking for loopholes when leaving other countries too.
+I encourage you to do the same!

-For more world travel tips and advice, subscribe to this blog before you leave.
+For more world travel tips and advice, sign up to the blog before you leave.
 Happy travels!